#5. Prompt your church to invite others

 As a suggestion, you could say something like this at the beginning of your sermon:

 “If you open our app, you can follow along in the notes, take your notes, or you can look at the notes on the screen behind me.”

 After your sermon, you can send a push notification to your church about the sermon included with a link back to the sermon notes.

 Regardless if you have a church app with limited engagement or you just launched your church app, work through this plan to boost your church’s engagement.

 Commit to making a plan and working your plan for at least six weeks.
-By the end of this time, you should have observed a significant uptick in the number of people who use your church’s app, as well as an increase in activity in your church.
+By the end of this time, you should will have learned how to use push notifications, and observed a significant uptick in the number of people who use your church’s app, as well as an increase in activity in your church.